Developing kured

 Publish release artifacts

-Now you can head to the Github UI, use the version number as tag and upload the kured-<release>-dockerhub.yaml file.
+Now you can head to the GitHub UI, use the version number as tag and upload the kured-<release>-dockerhub.yaml file.

 Please describe what’s new and noteworthy in the release notes, list the PRs that landed and give a shout-out to everyone who contributed.